Morne-le-Roux/pump_one/README.md

 **Refills** is a lightweight fuel tracking app built with **Flutter**, designed to store all your data **locally** using **SharedPreferences** and **SQLite**.
 Whether you're monitoring costs, fuel efficiency, or just want to nerd out over your car stats, Refills has your back.

 > ⚠️ This is a **vibe-coded**, **100% AI-generated** app — born from a string of spontaneous prompts, coffee-fueled dev sessions, and a "ship it now, fix it later" mentality.
+Even this readme is AI generated.
+Could you tell?
 > The code may be messy, but the vibes?
 Immaculate.
 PRs welcome 😎

 ---